darkrenaissance/darkfi/doc/src/tutorial.md

 `HOME/.config/darkfi` directory.

-Feel free to review the installed config files, but you don't need to change anything to run the testnet.
+Feel free to review the installed config files, but you don't need to change anything to run the demo.
 The defaults will work fine.

 ```
 % sudo make install